oconnor0/BeaconRoad/CoreRules.md

         - You recover from harm faster.
 Permanently fill in one of your healing clock segments.
 Gain **Advantage** on healing treatment rolls.
             - *Your healing clock becomes a 3-clock, and you gain Advantage when you recover.*
 - Items
-    - [ ]-[ ]-[ ] Well-made chain or scale armor (medium).
+    - [ ]-[ ]-[ ] Well-made chain or scale armor (medium, 4 armor boxes, -12 damage/box).
-    - [ ] Well-made heavy shield.
+    - [ ] Well-made heavy shield (heavy, 4 armor boxes, -15 damage/box).
-    - [ ] Well-made 2H Weapon
+    - [ ] Well-made 2H weapon.

 ## Wizard

-* Medium length description of the character here.
+- Medium length description of the character here.
 Include what kind of activities they normally partake in.

-* XP Triggers
+- XP Triggers

-    * At the end of a session, mark XP if you addressed a challenge with arcane powers or knowledge.
+    - At the end of a session, mark XP if you addressed a challenge with arcane powers or knowledge.

-* Starting Actions
+- Starting Actions

-    * 2 dots: Utter
+    - 2 dots: Utter

-    * 1 dot: Study
+    - 1 dot: Study

-* Starting Builds
+- Starting Builds

-    * *If you want some guidance when you assign your four starting action dots and special ability, use one of these templates.*
+    - *If you want some guidance when you assign your four starting action dots and special ability, use one of these templates.*

-    * **Adept.** +1 Prowl, +1 Survey, +2 Command. **Meditation.**
+    - **Adept.** +1 Prowl, +1 Survey, +2 Command. **Meditation.**

-    * **Inquisitor.** +2 Skirmish, +1 Hunt, +1 Command. **Warded.**
+    - **Inquisitor.** +2 Skirmish, +1 Hunt, +1 Command. **Warded.**

-    * **Librarian.** +1 Study, +2 Survey, +1 Consort. **Spellcraft.**
+    - **Librarian.** +1 Study, +2 Survey, +1 Consort. **Spellcraft.**

-    * **Pactmage.** +1 Command, +1 Consort, +2 Sway. **Bargain.**
+    - **Pactmage.** +1 Command, +1 Consort, +2 Sway. **Bargain.**

-* Friends and Rivals
+- Friends and Rivals

-    * An archivist
+    - An archivist

-    * A cold killer
+    - A cold killer

-    * An inspector
+    - An inspector

-    * A servant
+    - A servant

-    * A supernatural entity
+    - A supernatural entity

-* Special Abilities
+- Special Abilities

-    * **Arcane Mind.**
+    - **Arcane Mind.**

-        * You're always aware of supernatural entities in your presence.
+        - You're always aware of supernatural entities in your presence.
 Gain **advantage** when you **gather information** about the supernatural by any means.

-    * **Bargain.**
+    - **Bargain.**

-        * You have made a pact with some powerful entity to channel its power - in exchange.
+        - You have made a pact with some powerful entity to channel its power - in exchange.

-            * *You suffer other consequences instead of taking stress to use rituals or cast spells.
+            - *You suffer other consequences instead of taking stress to use rituals or cast spells.
 Is this health, coin, luck, relationships, mishaps?*

-            * *Work with the GM to define your pact and your first spell.*
+            - *Work with the GM to define your pact and your first spell.*

-    * **Inhuman Resolve.**
+    - **Inhuman Resolve.**

-        * You are immune to the terror that some supernatural entities inflict.
+        - You are immune to the terror that some supernatural entities inflict.
 You gain +2 **Grit**.

-            * *With this ability, you do not freeze up or flee when confronted by any kind of supernatural entity or strange arcane event.*
+            - *With this ability, you do not freeze up or flee when confronted by any kind of supernatural entity or strange arcane event.*

-    * **Meditation.**
+    - **Meditation.**

-        * Take **1 stress** to roll **Utter** while performing a different action.
+        - Take **1 stress** to roll **Utter** while performing a different action.
 Say how you channel your magic to this use.

-            * *This is the "jack-of-all-trades" ability.
+            - *This is the "jack-of-all-trades" ability.
 If you want to attempt lots of different sorts of actions and still have a good dice pool to roll, this is the special ability for you.*

-    * **Ritual.**
+    - **Ritual.**

-        * You know the arcane methods to perform ritual sorcery.
+        - You know the arcane methods to perform ritual sorcery.
 You can **Study** an arcane ritual (or create a new one) to summon a supernatural effect or being.
 You begin with one ritual already learned.

-            * *Without this special ability, the study and practice of rituals leaves you utterly vulnerable to the powers you supplicate.
+            - *Without this special ability, the study and practice of rituals leaves you utterly vulnerable to the powers you supplicate.
 Such endeavors are not recommended.*

-            * *Follow the Ritual creation procedure with the GM to define your first ritual.*
+            - *Follow the Ritual creation procedure with the GM to define your first ritual.*

-    * **Spellcraft.**
+    - **Spellcraft.**

-        * You know the arcane methods to conjure supernatural effects from written spells.
+        - You know the arcane methods to conjure supernatural effects from written spells.
 You can **Study** a spell (or create a new one) to summon a supernatural effect.
 You begin with one spell already learned.

-            * *Without this special ability, written spells are only words on a page.*
+            - *Without this special ability, written spells are only words on a page.*

-            * *Follow the Spell Creation procedure with the GM to define your first spell.*
+            - *Follow the Spell Creation procedure with the GM to define your first spell.*

-            * *The stress cost of any spells you cast is lowered by the action rating of the casting action - a 6 stress power would cost a character with Utter 2 only 4 stress.*
+            - *The stress cost of any spells you cast is lowered by the action rating of the casting action - a 6 stress power would cost a character with Utter 2 only 4 stress.*

-    * **Warded.**
+    - **Warded.**

-        * You may expend your **special armor** to resist a supernatural consequence, or to **push yourself** when you contend with or employ arcane forces.
+        - You may expend your **special armor** to resist a supernatural consequence, or to **push yourself** when you contend with or employ arcane forces.

-            * *When you use this ability, tick one special armor box on your character sheet.
+            - *When you use this ability, tick one special armor box on your character sheet.
 If you resist a consequence, this ability negates or reduces its severity.
 If you use this ability to push yourself, you get one of the benefits (advantage or additional effect die), but you don't take stress.
 Your special armor is restored at the beginning of downtime.*

-* Items
+- Items

-    * [ ] Vestments
+    - [ ] Vestments
-    * [ ]-[ ] Books and Tomes
+    - [ ]-[ ] Books and Tomes

 ## Character items